ekowabaka/ekowabaka.me/blog/posts/2008-06-29-when-php-goes-bom-on-internet-explorer.md

-<<<
+---
-title="When PHP goes BOM! on Internet Explorer" tags="ANSI, Eclipse, firefox, Internet Explorrer, Opera, PHP, Safari, UTF-8" category="What I think"
+title: "When PHP goes BOM! on Internet Explorer"
->>>
+tags:
+    - ANSI
+    - Eclipse
+    - firefox
+    - Internet Explorer
+    - Opera
+    - PHP
+    - Safari
+    - UTF-8
+category: "What I think"
+---
 I was recently working on a web content management system with a friend and we made a very surprising discovery.
 We were actually using PHP to include content from another page on our local server unto the page that was curently being